xek/ddload/README.md

 sudo apt-get install tsung python-jinja2
 ```

 We use Tsung to run the tests.
-Type `make` to build the XML configs.
+Type `make` to build the XML configs and run the
+tests.
 Type `make open` to generate and open HTML reports inside a web browser.